Stein degree on non-Fano type fibrations: Unbounded strong Stein degree

 such that \begin{itemize} \item [\emph{(2.1)}] the generic fibre of $g'$ satisfies the property in Proposition~\ref{ext-over-completion} (1), \item [\emph{(2.2)}] the special fibre $X'_k$ of $g'$ satisfies all the properties in Proposition~\ref{ext-over-completion} (2), \item [\emph{(2.3)}] the relative dualising sheaf $\omega_{X'/\spec R'}$ of $g'$ is an invertible sheaf on $X'$, and \item [\emph{(2.4)}] the relative dualising sheaf $\omega_{X_k'/\spec k}$ of the special fibre $X_k'\to \spec k$ satisfies that $\omega_{X'_k/\spec k} \cong \omega_{X'/\spec R'}|_{X'_k}$. \end{itemize} \end{itemize} \end{theorem}

 \begin{proof} \emph{Step 1}.
+Denote by $\mf{m}_R$ the maximal ideal of $R$.
+Let $\wh{R}$ be the $\mf{m}_R$-adic completion of $R$, which is a complete DVR.
+Notice that the canonical homomorphism $R\to \wh{R}$ induces an isomorphism of residue fields, hence by abusing of notation, we denote by $k$ the residue fields of $R$ and $\wh{R}$.
 Denote by $S$ the Dedekind scheme $\spec R$, and by $\wh{S}$ the scheme $\spec \wh{R}$.
-Notice that the canonical homomorphism $R\to \wh{R}$ induces an isomorphism of residue fields, hence by abusing of notation, we denote by $k$ the residue fields of $R$ and $\wh{R}$.
 By assumption, $k'/k$ is a cyclic Galois extension of degree $d$.
 Then by Proposition~\ref{ext-over-completion}, there exists a relatively minimal arithmetic surface

 satisfying all the properties listed in Proposition~\ref{ext-over-completion}.
 As $\hat{g}\colon \wh{X}\to \wh{S}$ is projective, there exists a closed immersion of $\wh{S}$-schemes